aws-samples/amazon-bedrock-samples/docs/agents/function-calling/function_calling_with_invoke/function_calling_model_with_invoke.md

 print(response['outputs'][0]['text'])
 ```

-        To answer this question, I will use the "get_ticker_symbol" tool.
-This tool takes the company name as a parameter and returns the ticker symbol for the company stock.

-        Here is the "function_calls" JSON object to call the tool:

-        {
-            "function_calls": [
-                {
-                    "invoke": {
-                        "tool_name": "get_ticker_symbol",
-                        "parameters": {
-                            "company_name": "Amazon"
-                        }
-                    }
-                }
-            ]
-        }

-        I will now call the tool and provide the result in my next response.

 Once we have the necessary tool call, we can follow a similar path to other models by executing the function, then returning the result to the model.

 If asking a question outside the model's scope, the model refuses to answer.
 It is possible to modify the instructions so the model answers the question by relying on its internal knowledge.